Spinal Cord Injury Accidents in Missouri & Kansas

 While many of these treatments are still being researched, treatments in general should be attempted as soon as possible to strengthen the muscles beneath the injured region and raise the chances of recovery.
 Physical and occupational therapy are very important during this period.

 Call Our Kansas City Spinal Cord Injury Lawyer

 If you or your loved one has suffered a spinal cord injury as a result of the negligence of another party in Kansas or Missouri, please contact our Kansas City spinal cord injury lawyer as soon as you can to protect your rights and maximize your legal recovery.

 Spinal cord injury cases are very different from other types of injury.
 To maximize your legal recovery, your spinal cord injury lawyer should be well-versed in the complexities of legal and medical matters, and ready to educate the insurance company of the staggering lifetime expenses of medical care, economic losses, pain and suffering associated with spinal injuries.

 Our Kansas City spinal injury lawyer has represented many spinal cord injury survivors in the Kansas City area and throughout Missouri and Kansas.
 We are ready to answer your legal questions and provide a free, no-obligation legal consultation.
 Please call our law office at (816) 203-0143 or fill out the contact form below.
-Our Kansas City spinal cord injury attorney would be happy to assist.
+Our Kansas City spinal injury attorney would be happy to assist.